 Lizard at a pet expo, Memphis, USA

-Pledge to not own an exotic pet
+Pledge to not own exotic pets

 Sign the pledge